U8NWXD/oppia-wiki/Build-process.md

   * Deploy mode
   * Minify only third-party libraries

+Note that maintenance and deploy mode can be enabled simultaneously.

 We use prod mode for most everything besides local development.
 For example, we use prod mode when deploying to production and testing servers, and we run most tests in prod mode.
 A notable exception is the lighthouse accessibility tests, which run in dev mode because they don't depend on prod mode, and dev mode compilation is faster.
+Note that we also sometimes use prod mode locally when debugging to run a version of the app that's closer to the deployed version.

 ### Build mode constants